rstegg/luvpay-io/README.md

 ## TODO [app]
 - Fix designs overlapping
 - add more navigation to header
-- work on feed
+- work on feed (customizing interests)
-- work on page
+- work on page (not started)
+- add user types
-- work on doctor view
+- work on doctor view (not started-ish)

 ## TODO [server]